Colby-Threlkeld/LeetCode-DSA-Coding-Practice-Repository/README.md

 # 🧠 LeetCode Problem Solving Repository

 Welcome to my LeetCode practice repo!
 I'm **Colby Threlkeld**, a Computer Science student at Georgia State University, and this repository is where I track my progress solving algorithmic problems using Python and JavaScript.
-My focus areas are **software engineering**, **data science**, and **AI/ML**, and this repo helps me sharpen my problem-solving skills in preparation for technical interviews and real-world challenges.
+This repo helps me sharpen my problem-solving skills in preparation for technical interviews and real-world challenges.

 ---